Home Info Indian Elephant - Gigantic Mammal With Long Trunk

 Domestication

-Humans have been using elephants for different purposes like, for transportation, foresting, for work in the logging camps, for using as war animal to kill enemies and for some other purposes as well.
+Humans have used elephants for various purposes, such as transportation, logging, work in camps, as war animals to fight enemies, and for other tasks.
 Nowadays in Asia especially in India, elephants are also being used by tourist industry.
 In some tourist destinations in India you can find that travelers sit on elephants to roam across beautiful places so that they can cover large areas and enjoy scenic views being sitting on elephant.
 It is mostly used for wildlife safari.
 Kids also enjoy elephant rides.

 Some people also keep elephants as pet but it is not a good option because elephants eat too much and they defecate many times a day and in a large quantity.
 Also it is hard for anyone to control elephants because of their heavy size.
 However Indian elephants are mostly kept as a livestock in highly fortified enclosures.